 As many Italians will tell you, pizza was born in Naples.

-Typically, the dough is left to rise at room temperature for a good amount of time – 8 to 24 hours – before the dough is rolled out and cooked in a wood-fire oven.
+Typically, the dough is left to rise at room temperature for a good amount of time – 8 to 24 hours – before the dough is rolled out and cooked in a wood-fired oven.

 Neapolitan pizza cooks at soaring temperatures (around 450°C) and for a short amount of time (a maximum of 90 seconds).
 The result is wonderful: a gooey soft centre which is boarded by a tall, fluffy crust or ‘cornicione’.

 In Naples, they are so evangelical about their crust that they use hardly any toppings to garnish their pizza.
 In the most traditional pizzerias they only make two types of pizza: Marinara (tomatoes, garlic, oregano and olive oil) or Margherita (tomato, mozzarella, basil and olive oil).

 Roman pizza is practically the opposite to Neapolitan pizza: it is crispy and they are not afraid of toppings.
 A classic on all menus in Rome is the Capricciosa: topped with ham, mushrooms, olives, artichoke, an egg and tomato.

 Pizzaiolo cutting up a thin, crispy Roman pizza

 Oil is added to the dough and there is much less water than the Naples version.
 The pizza is cooked for up to 3 minutes at around 350°C and therefore the result is something completely different to the pizza of Naples: way crispier.
 All over Rome you can find round pizza or ‘al taglio’ which is by the slice.